-At higher RELs, decklists are normally used, so a separate, more severe penalty for higher RELs is not needed.
+At higher RELs, decklists are required, so a more severe penalty for higher RELs is not applicable.
 At all RELs, judges and other tournament officials must be vigilant about reminding players before the tournament begins of the consequences of playing with an illegal deck.

 When decklists are not being used, the general philosophy is to correct a player's deck and allow the player to continue playing.
 The head judge should work with the player to correct the deck.
 All illegal cards should be removed immediately.
-If cards need to be added to make the deck legal, the judge should require that the player add only simple cards like basic lands (for Magic) or basic energy (for Pokémon).
+If cards need to be added to make the deck legal, the judge should require that the player add only simple cards like basic lands (for Magic).